-- (1) Options granted in 1998 are exercisable starting one year after the grant date, with 25 percent of the shares becoming exercisable at that time, and with an additional 25 percent of the options becoming exercisable on each successive anniversary date.
+- ----- - (1) Options granted in 1999 are exercisable starting one year after the grant date, with 25 percent of the shares becoming exercisable at that time, and with an additional 25 percent of the options becoming exercisable on each successive anniversary date.
 Options will generally vest and become exercisable in full immediately prior to the effective date of a change of control.
-The options were granted for a term of 10 years. - (2) The estimated grant date present value reflected in the above table is determined using the Black-Scholes model.
-The material assumptions incorporated in the Black-Scholes model in estimating the value of the options include the following: An exercise price on the option of \$22.625 for the grant with a July 1, 2008 expiration date and \$18.63 for the grants with a November 12, 2008 expiration date, the exercise price being equal to the fair market value of the underlying stock on the grant date.
-Volatility of 16.26 percent for the grant with a July 1, 2008 expiration date and 22.21 percent for the grants with a November 12, 2008 expiration date, calculated using month-end stock prices for the 36-month period prior to the grant date.
-An interest rate of 5.6 percent for the grant with a July 1, 2008 expiration date and 5.06 percent for the grants with a November 12, 2008 expiration date that represents the interest rate on a U.S. Treasury strip with a maturity date corresponding to that of the option term.
-Dividends at the rate of \$0.48 per share represent the annualized dividend paid with respect to a share of Common Stock at the date of grant.
+The options were granted for a term of 10 years.
+No options granted under the Long-Term Incentive Plan may be assigned or transferred by the holder other than by will or by the applicable laws of descent and distribution. - (2) The estimated grant date present value reflected in the above table is determined using the Black-Scholes model.
+The material assumptions incorporated in the Black-Scholes model in estimating the value of the options include the following: An exercise price on the option of \$17.31, the exercise price being equal to the fair market value of the underlying stock on the grant date.
+Volatility of 26.98 percent calculated using month-end stock prices for the 36-month period prior to the grant date.
+An interest rate of 6.3 percent representing the interest rate on a U.S. Treasury strip with a maturity date corresponding to that of the option term.
+Dividends at the rate of \$0.48 per share representing the annualized dividend paid with respect to a share of Common Stock at the date of grant.
 The options were granted for a term of 10 years.
 The ultimate value of the options will depend on the future market price of the Company's Common Stock.
 The actual value an optionee will realize, if any, upon exercise of an option will depend on the excess of the market value of the Company's Common Stock over the exercise price on the date the option is exercised.